 What Does Science Say About Luck?

-We create this illusion in our minds that luck is simply not our friend, and we are not destined to be lucky.
+We create this illusion in our minds that luck is simply not our friend, and luck is not in our destiny.

-However, there are conducted studies where researchers have proven that luck is actually hidden in our own attitude.
+However, there are studies conducted by researchers which prove that luck is actually hidden in our own attitude.

-A positive attitude, that keeps us open, and ready for ‘’grabbing’’ new opportunities, and new chances.
-Therefore, according to them, luck is ‘’born’’ within our mind.
+A positive attitude that keeps us open and ready for grabbing new opportunities and new chances.
+Therefore, according to them, luck is “born” within our minds.
 Not in a random probability.

-But, Richard Wiseman, a professor of psychology explains that luck isn’t something that could happen to everyone, even though they consider themselves to be a lucky person.
-He indicates that luck is a concept that can be measured.
+But, Richard Wiseman, a professor of psychology, explains that luck isn’t something that could happen to everyone, even though they consider themselves to be lucky.
+Instead, he indicates that luck is a concept that we cannot measure.
 To confirm this, Wiseman has conducted two studies.

-In the first study he observed people, who acknowledge themselves as being lucky , and people, who diagnosed themselves as being unlucky.
-He asked them to read a newspaper.
+In the first study, he observed people who acknowledged themselves as lucky and those who identified themselves as unlucky.
+Then, he asked them to read a newspaper.
 In the newspaper, he wrote: “Tell the experimenter you have seen this and win £250.”

-In the second study, he has also surveyed people who identify themselves as being lucky, and people who categorize themselves as being unlucky.
-They were also given a newspaper, but they were also asked to look through the newspaper, and count how many photographs were inside it.
+The second study also surveyed people who identify themselves as lucky and people who categorize themselves as unlucky.
+They were also given a newspaper, but they were also asked to look through the newspaper and count how many photographs were inside it.

-The result of both studies concluded that the people who characterized themselves as being unlucky didn’t see the ad in the newspaper, and only succeeded to count the photographs in 2 minutes.
+Both studies concluded that the people who characterized themselves as being unlucky didn’t see the advertisement in the newspaper and only succeeded in counting the photographs in 2 minutes.

-Quite the opposite from them, the ‘lucky’ ones were very lucky.
-They were more likely to see the ad, and they were also able to see the message: “Stop counting.
+Quite the opposite from them, the lucky ones were fortunate.
+They were more likely to see the advertisement and could also see the message: “Stop counting.
 There are 43 photographs in this newspaper’’.

-This message was written on the second page of the newspaper, but the ‘unlucky’ ones didn’t see it or read it.
-Their main focus was on counting the photographs, and nothing else.
+This message was written on the newspaper’s second page, but the unlucky ones didn’t see the message or read it.
+Their main focus was on counting the photographs and nothing else.

-Furthermore, from the results of the studies, unlucky people were described to be more anxious, and nervous.
-It was revealed that they tend to be less social, and less open for new opportunities.
-They are more likely to miss many life opportunities.
-They could miss the ‘’golden’’ chance of finding a good job, just because they are only focused on finding a specific type of job.
-Or, they could fail in finding new friendships, just because their only priority is to find a love partner.
+Furthermore, the studies conclude, unlucky people were described to be more anxious and nervous.
+It was revealed that they tend to be less social and less open to new opportunities.
+As a result, they are more likely to miss many life opportunities.
+For example, they could miss the “golden” chance of finding a good job just because they only focus on finding a specific type of job.
+Or, they could fail to find new friendships just because their only priority is finding a love interest.

-On the other hand, the lucky people were described to be slightly more differing, and opposite from them.
-They were defined to be more extroverted, and more relaxed people.
-The people, who are not focused on only one thing, but the people who are willing to experience, and learn new things.
-People, who are listening to their intuition, and inner gut.
-People, who are able to create their own ‘’door’’ of life opportunities.
-And people, who are not afraid to open and grasp those opportunities.
+On the other hand, the lucky people were described to be slightly more different and opposite from the unlucky ones.
+They were defined as more extroverted and more relaxed people.
+These people did not focus on only one thing but were willing to experience and learn new things.
+People listen to their intuition and inner gut—those who can create their own path of great opportunities.
+And are not afraid to open and grasp those opportunities when they arrive.

-‘’My findings have revealed that although unlucky people have almost no insight into the real causes of their good and bad luck, their thoughts and behavior are responsible for much of their fortune’’ , additionally explained Wiseman in an article for The Telegraph.
-He has studied luck for more than 15 years.
+Additionally, in an article for The Telegraph, Wiseman states-“My findings have revealed that although unlucky people have almost no insight into the real causes of their good and bad luck, their thoughts and behavior are responsible for much of their fortune.”
+He studied luck for more than 15 years.

-For all these years, he had conducted thousands of interviews and hundreds of experiments.
-But as they say ‘’Difficult roads often lead to beautiful destinations’’ , and this road of conducting studies and experiments finally led Wiseman to his beautiful destination called ‘’The Luck Factor’’.
+For all these years, he conducted thousands of interviews and hundreds of experiments.
+But as they say, “Difficult roads often lead to beautiful destinations,” and this road of conducting studies and experiments finally led Wiseman to his beautiful destination famously known as “The Luck Factor.”

 4 Basic Principles For Being Lucky

-“The Luck Factor” is his book, where he shares four principles for being a lucky person.
+In his book “The Luck Factor,” Richard Wiseman shares four principles for being a lucky person.
 They are :

 Principle 1: Maximize Your Opportunities

-Lucky people are curious people.
-They are ‘’dying’’ to learn new things.
-They are eager to ‘’taste’’ new experiences.
-They know deep down that experiencing a new thing in life can lead them in experiencing an amazing opportunity.
+Lucky people are curious beings.
+They aspire to learn new things and are eager to taste new experiences.
+And they know deep down that experiencing a new thing in life can lead them to experience an amazing opportunity.

-So they are also one of the brave ones.
-Unlike the unlucky ones, they have an extroverted personality.
-It means that they tend to be more communicative, and more willing to build new relationships with people.
-A risk-takers, or a chance seekers.
-Whatever they are called , they still have the luck on their side.
+Hence, lucky people are also brave in nature.
+Unlike the unlucky ones, they have extroverted personalities.
+It means that they tend to be more communicative and more willing to build new relationships with people: risk-taker or chance seekers.
+Whatever people may call them, they still have luck on their side.

 Principle 2: Listen To Your Own Intuition

-And, trusting their own gut helps them in bringing effective decisions.
+Trusting their own gut helps them in bringing effective decisions.
 It could be anything from choosing the right carrier to a perfect life partner.
-Nevertheless, contrary of the unlucky people, lucky people also take more time to ‘’boost up ’’ or nurture their intuition.
+Nevertheless, contrary to the unlucky people, lucky people also take more time to boost up and nurture their intuition.

-By meditating or just clearing their minds they develop a healthy approach in dealing with different difficulties, and problems.
-And, by developing a healthy mind, we are becoming a happy and lucky person.
+Meditating or just clearing their minds develop a healthy approach to deal with different difficulties and problems.
+And, by developing a healthy mind, we are becoming happy and lucky people.